-In The Cuckoo’s Calling, when Strike goes to pick up the last of his few possessions from Charlotte‘s apartment on Holland Park Avenue, he recalls there had been a photo of him and Charlotte on the beach at St Mawes, laughing together, before the photo got replaced by a black and white photo of Charlotte’s dead father.
+In The Cuckoo’s Calling, when Strike goes to pick up the last of his few possessions from Charlotte Campbell’s apartment on Holland Park Avenue, he recalls there had been a photo of him and Charlotte on the beach at St Mawes, laughing together.
+It had since been replaced by a black-and-white photo of Charlotte’s deceased father.

-In The Silkworm, Dave Polsworth persuades Strike over the phone to come back to St Mawes for Christmas (2010).
+In The Silkworm, Dave Polworth persuades Strike over the phone to come back to St Mawes for Christmas (2010).